British Rail Engineering Limited: History

-As part of the privatisation of British Rail, BREL was sold in a management buyout, with management and employees owning 20% and Asea Brown Boveri and Trafalgar House 40% each.
-In 1991 Derby Locomotive Works closed.
-In March 1992, ABB bought out the other shareholders with BREL subsumed into ABB Transportation in September 1992.
+As early as 1986, the British government were examining operations to privatise BREL and make it more competitive on the international market.
+The Secretary of State for Transport announced on 24 November 1987 that BREL would be sold, with a plan to invite offers by the spring of 1988.
+Accordingly, amid the wider privatisation of British Rail during the 1990s, BREL was sold via a management buyout, with management and employees owning 20% and Asea Brown Boveri and Trafalgar House 40% each.
+At the time of the management buyout, BREL's locations comprised Crewe, York, and two separate works in Derby; Derby Locomotive Works was closed in 1991.
+In March 1992, ABB bought out the other shareholders, making BREL a wholly owned subsidiary.
+It was subsumed into ABB Transportation in September 1992.